BOOKMARK THIS PAGE!!!

 How do I load the maps onto my Garmin GPS?

-The simple method (recommended): If you have a Garmin GPS, one way is to just click on this link: http://www.CenRut.org/Mapas/gmapsupp.img to save the GMAPSUPP.IMG file onto your computer.
+The simple method (recommended): If you have a Garmin GPS, right-click on this link: http://www.CenRut.org/Mapas/gmapsupp.img to save the GMAPSUPP.IMG file onto your computer.
 Then connect your GPS to your computer and save the file in the /Garmin/ folder on your GPS ( for newer models create the /Map/ folder on your GPS and load the file there).
 Then disconnect your GPS from your computer and turn on your GPS.
 That's all!

 The complete method: please refer to the complete Windows or the complete Mac method below, as appropriate.